BlueSoheil99/DowntownSeattleSUMO/README.md

 4) Run `run_simulation.py` file
 5) Find the output results in `new output` folder.

-- Attention: We had two different types of demand (route) file:

 - Some of the signals in `offset_signal_Seattle_network_reformed connections2.net.xml` were manually changed.
 To use the original specification of traffic signals, use